VirtualFox0/gatsby-plugin-cookiehub-banner/README.md

 ### `cookieHubId`

 Your cookiehub widget ID.
 You can find the widget ID in the CookieHub tab "Your script" of the appropriate widget.
-The ID is part of the CookieHub URL: https://cookiehub.net/cc/<YOUR_COOKIEHUB_ID>.js
+The ID is part of the CookieHub URL: https://cookiehub.net/cc/YOUR_COOKIEHUB_ID.js

-## Optional Fields

 ### `categories`

 Define your categories configured with CookieHub.
 A category consists of `categoryName` and `cookieName`.

-## `categoryName`
+#### `categoryName`

 Unique id of the category which you can set in CookieHub categories.

-## `cookieName`
+#### `cookieName`

 Define a custom cookie name.
 If none cookieName is given, the plugin will generate one.